davidtang1006/FYP-Code/README.md

 # Final Year Project Code

+This repository mainly implements some of the core back end features for our application.
+Due to the recent events (e.g. the lockdown because of the virus), we find it challenging to integrate different components together as communications are restricted.
+Major missing pieces are HTTP request handling and multi-node setup, but the framework should be stable.
+Regarding the instructions to evaluate the code, please refer to [the development logs](./development-logs/).
+Specifically, [this log](<./20200213~20200217 Retrieving essential information from the database to log in and after the login.md>) can be a good starting point.

 ## Things to do before committing

 1. Create an issue explaining your work in GitHub if there is no related issue.